 The test referred to here, the glucose tolerance test, is testing mom for gestational diabetes.
 Gestational diabetes is a condition in which mom has not been diagnosed with diabetes prior to pregnancy, but has now developed high blood sugar levels during pregnancy.

 Gestational diabetes is considered one of the most common pregnancy complications.
 Gestational diabetes also presents no symptoms with most women thus making testing so important.
 Most incidences of gestational diabetes can be controlled with a modified diet and exercise.
 Letting gestational diabetes progress uncontrolled increases risks for growth and hormonal abnormalities in newborns.

 Women who are diagnosed with gestational diabetes also have an increased risk of developing Type 2 diabetes in the future.

-Carbohydrates in the food you eat turns into glucose within your body.
+Carbohydrates in the food you eat turn into glucose within your body.
 Glucose is an important source of energy for your cells.
 In a person without diabetes, the pancreas reacts to increased blood glucose levels and produces insulin to lower the levels.
-When you have gestational diabetes, your pancreas may be working hard to lower glucose levels and you develop insulin resistance or your pancreas might not be making enough insulin.
-The end result in both scenarios is too much glucose in the blood stream.
+When you have gestational diabetes, your pancreas may be working hard to lower glucose levels, and you develop insulin resistance or your pancreas might not be making enough insulin.
+The end result in both scenarios is too much glucose in the bloodstream.